EloyGMDev/CastingHola/README.md

 python CastHola.py --stop
 ```

-Place the file `Hola.png` in the same directory as the script before running it.
+Replace the file `Hola.png` in the same directory as the script before running it.

 ## Legal Notice